LionelJouin/meridio-2.x/docs/readme.md

 In the above example, the L34Route is configured in the `Gateway` called `sllb-a`.
 The TCP IPv4 traffic with any source IP (`0.0.0.0/0`), any source port (port range `0-65535`), a destination IP `20.0.0.1` (`20.0.0.1/32`) and a port `4000` or `4001` will be steered towards the backend `service-a`.

+In addition to what has been shwon in the example, the `byteMatches` field matching bytes in the L4 header is also available.

 This API is not part of Gateway API but discussions are happening within the community about it here: [User reports for TCPRoute and UDPRoute (kubernetes-sigs/gateway-api/discussions#3475)](https://github.com/kubernetes-sigs/gateway-api/discussions/3475#discussioncomment-11522199) and [Layer 3 / load balancer / Service route (kubernetes-sigs/gateway-api/discussions#3351)](https://github.com/kubernetes-sigs/gateway-api/discussions/3351#discussioncomment-11522379).

 The names of the attributes are likely to change in this API, but the concepts and functionalities will remain the same.